codepath/android_guides/Must-Have-Libraries.md

  * [StickyListHeaders](https://github.com/emilsjolander/StickyListHeaders) - An android library for section headers that stick to the top of a ListView
  * [ListViewAnimations](https://github.com/nhaarman/ListViewAnimations) - Easy way to animate ListView items

+### View Pager Enhancements
+* [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) - An interactive indicator to navigate between the different pages of a ViewPager.
+* [ViewPagerIndicator](https://github.com/JakeWharton/Android-ViewPagerIndicator) - Paging indicator widgets compatible with the ViewPager from the Android Support Library and ActionBarSherlock.

 ### UI Components

  * [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu) - Library that allows developers to easily create applications with sliding menus like those made popular in the Google+, YouTube, and Facebook apps.